ranjithkumarravikumar52/Java-sandbox/README.md

     * how to represent power of 10?
     * how to represent hex decimal power?
         * p in 0x.....p1 represent hex decimal float point
+* Can't use true or false as keywords